Most drowning victims among under 5-year-olds are 2 to 4-year-olds.

 Research from the Canadian Pediatric Society explains: "There is no evidence that swimming lessons prevent drowning or near drowning in this age group (two to four years of age).
 Although it may be possible to teach young infants basic motor skills for water, infants cannot be expected to learn the elements of water safety or to react appropriately in emergencies.
 No young child, particularly those who are preschool aged, can ever be considered water safe."

-• Restrict and control access to water
+- Restrict and control access to water so that children can’t be around the water alone.